Indravarman I: Indravarman's monuments and public buildings

-The king's second act was - as mentioned above - to build shrines and dedicate them to his god, ancestors, and parents.
-At his capital city Hariharālaya, Roluos at present, Indravarman I built Práḥ Kô (Preah Ko), which he dedicated to his maternal father and grandfather, and the dynasty founder Jayavarman II.
+The king's second act was to build shrines and dedicate them to gods and ancestors.
+At his capital city Hariharālaya, Roluos at present, Indravarman I built Preah Ko, which he dedicated to his maternal father and grandfather, and the dynasty founder Jayavarman II.
 His palace was located at Prei Monti.

-The king's third act was to build a temple-mountain (or complete a construction begun by Jayavarman III) which he dedicated to a liṅga dedicated to his patron Hindu deity Shiva called after himself.
+The king's third act was to build a temple-mountain (or complete a construction begun by Jayavarman III) where he placed a lingam dedicated to his patron Hindu deity Shiva.
 Cœdès identified thirteen Angkorian kings after Indravarman built such shrines for these dual purposes (state and memorial shrine).
 The shrines were built with stepped pyramids surrounded by lakes.
 In the centre of the capital of Hariharālaya, Indravarman I built Bakong surrounded by double-walled moats.
-The Bakong was his state shrine, therefore, it also housed the official [Shiva|Śiva]'s liṅga.
+The Bakong was his state shrine, therefore, it also housed the official Shiva's liṅga.
 Although his shrines are bigger than his predecessors, they are modest compared to the later shrines.
 It was also the first time in Khmer architecture that nāgas were employed as guardians for the bridge between the human world and the temple, house of gods.